apnadkarni/blt/doc/filmstrip.rst

   **-data** *string*
-    Specifies data to be associated with the frame. *String* can be an arbitrary.
+    Specifies data to be associated with the frame. *String* can be an arbitrary string.
 It is not used by the *filmstrip* widget.
 The default is "".

   **-deletecommand** *string*
     Specifies a TCL command to invoked when the frame is deleted (via the